manacho14/CLASH/README.md

 ## Reproducing results

+* **Important**: This section provide all you need to reproduce our results from scratch.
+If you want to use our model to predict morphologies in your own data, please go to next section.

 We trained a baseline model on CANDELS images and transfered it to CLASH images.
 In order to reproduce our results, first step is download CANDELS/CLASH data.
 You must have images and labels for each survey.

 ### CANDELS data: